-(4) Self-Assessment, Asset Write-Offs and Provisions, and Disclosure of Problem Assets borrower's ability to fulfill debt obligations, and the obligor grade criteria are consistent with the categories used in self-assessment.
+(4) Self-Assessment, Asset Write-Offs and Provisions, and Disclosure of Problem Assets criteria based on the Financial Inspection Manual of the Financial Services Agency and the Practical Guideline published by the Japanese Institute of Certified Public Accountants.
+Self-assessment is the latter stage of the obligor grading process for determining the borrower's ability to fulfill debt obligations, and the obligor grade criteria are consistent with the categories used in self-assessment.